7 Core Reasons Why the Naira Is Falling

 Low net forex reserves

 The administration of former President Muhammadu and his team consistently told Nigerians that all was well with Nigeria’s economy.
-But a recent report by JP Morgan exposed the true situation of Nigeria’s forex reserves.
+However, a recent report by JP Morgan exposed the true situation of Nigeria’s forex reserves.

 Low net forex reserves simply mean there will be continued FX market pressures, no wonder the government desperately need NNPC Limited’s US$3bn loan to partly improve forex liquidity conditions in the market.